QMSforever/Causal-Inference/README.md

 * [ Specialized Topics](#specialized-topics)
 * [ Software and Practical Guides](#software-and-practical-guides)

 ## Foundational Texts
-### Foundational Texts (Beginner to Intermediate)
+### Foundational Texts (Beginner)
 1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
 A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
+2. **Mundlak, Yair.
+(1978)**: "On the Pooling of Time Series and Cross Section Data".
+This paper discusses methodologies for combining time series and cross-sectional data, offering significant contributions to econometric analysis.
+3. **Nickell, Stephen.
+(1981)**: "Biases in Dynamic Models with Fixed Effects".
+This paper explores the potential biases in dynamic models with fixed effects.
-2. **Hsiao, C. (2003)**: "Analysis of Panel Data".
+4. **Hsiao, C. (2003)**: "Analysis of Panel Data".
 Detailed exploration of panel data analysis techniques.
-3. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
+5. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 Overview of methods for analyzing time-series cross-section data.
+6. **Beck, Nathaniel.
+(2008)**: Chapter "Time-Series Cross-Section Methods" in Oxford Handbook of Political Methodology, edited by Janet M Box-Steffensmeier, Henry E Brady, and David Collier, Oxford University Press.
+Beck discusses advanced methods in time-series cross-section analysis in political methodology.
-4. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
+7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
-5. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
+8. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

 ### Methodological Foundations (Intermediate)